district-5/php-mondoc/README.md

 #### Useful information...

 To use a pre-determined ObjectId as the document `_id`, you can call `setPresetObjectId` against the model.
+This will force the model to absorb this ObjectId and not generate a new one upon insertion.
 For example:

 ```php
 <?php